Baude History, Family Crest & Coats of Arms

 The surname Baude was first found in Auvergne, a historic province in south central France.

-Important Dates for the Baude family
+Early History of the Baude family

 This web page shows only a small excerpt of our Baude research.
 Another 256 words (18 lines of text) covering the years 1400, 1430, 1646, 1669, and 1816 are included under the topic Early Baude History in all our PDF Extended History products and printed products wherever possible.